smertiens/AtraxiFlow/doc/source/manual/nodes/common.rst

    * - errors
      - The name that should be assigned to the TextResource that holds the commands errors ("stderr")
      - No. Default: 'last_shellexec_errors'
+   * - echo_command
+     - If True, outputs the command to the console
+     - No. Default: False
+   * - echo_output
+     - If True, writes the command's output to the console
+     - No. Default: False

 **Output**